 The way you vote is subject to change, and it all depends on where you live.
-So far this year, 49 states have introduced more than 425 bills that include provisions to restrict voting rights (as of Oct 4).
-That’s according to the latest report from the Brennan Center for Justice (a nonpartisan law and policy institute).
-Meanwhile, 19 states have already passed 33 laws making it harder for some to cast their ballots.
+In 2021, 49 states introduced more than 440 bills that included provisions to restrict voting rights.
+And 19 states passed 34 laws making it harder for some to cast their ballots.
+That’s according to a report from the Brennan Center for Justice (BCJ), a nonpartisan law and policy institute.
+And 2022 is no different: Four states have already filed at least 13 bills for this year's legislative season.